NaturalSelectionLabs/Unidata/docs/guide/links/Crossbell.md

 );
 ```

--   Use Ethereum address as `identity` and Ethereum as `platform` to set link from primary profile of this address.
+-   Use Ethereum address as the `identity` and Ethereum as the `platform` to set link from primary profile of this address.
 -   Use Crossbell handle as the `identity` and Crossbell as the `platform` to set link from a specific profile.
 -   `action`: can be `add` or `remove`, default to `add`.
 -   `to`: the profile handle you want to link to.